-For an organization that established infrastructure to support services built on top of the Light Platform, chances are they have some existing services built with other platforms or even different languages.
+For an organization that establishes infrastructure to support services built on top of Light, chances are they have some existing services built with other platforms or even different languages.
 To leverage the security, metrics, logging, tracing, auditing, client-side service discovery for these existing services, it is a good idea to put light-proxy in front of these services to provide cross-cutting concerns and gateway features for them.
 Although the light-proxy adds an additional network hop, however, it might be faster given it supports HTTP 2.0 by default.

 A proxy server is a go‑between or intermediary server that forwards requests for content from multiple clients to different servers across the Internet.
 A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server.
 A reverse proxy provides an additional level of abstraction and control to ensure the smooth flow of network traffic between clients and servers.

 Light-proxy can be used as a reverse proxy; however, it is considered as a smart proxy or gateway because users can enable handlers embedded to perform gateway function with minimum configuration.

 Common use cases for a light proxy server include:

 Support Swagger 2.0, OpenAPI 3.0, GraphQL and RPC

 With the same code base, it supports the different style of API interactions by changing the configuration only.
 In light-4j, different frameworks share the same set of standard middleware handlers and have their own specific handlers.
 All of them can be wired in as plugins in handler.yml or service.yml config file to form a different type of gateway service.
 By wiring in framework specific handlers, light-proxy can be used with RESTful Swagger 2.0 and OpenAPI 3.0, GraphQL or RPC backend.